 Before we get into the types of real estate valuation, let’s go over the definition and the importance of real estate valuation.

-In simple terms, real estate valuation is the process of determining the current market value of a property.
+In simple terms, real estate valuation in UAE is the process of determining the current market value of a property.
 It helps sellers establish a baseline for what they want to sell the property for in the market.

 For real estate buyers, real estate valuation plays a huge role in helping them decide on a potential real estate investment deal.